catialopesua/TQS_Project_2/Documentation/It1/UserStories.md

     As a user, I want to be able to submit a rental request for a game, choosing dates and confirming the rental conditions, so I can start the rental process.
 #### • User Story 3.4 - View status of requests
     As a user, I want to be able to view the status of all my rental requests (pending, accepted, rejected, cancelled), so I can keep track of my rentals.
-#### • User Story 3.5 View reservation calendar
+#### • User Story 3.5 - View reservation calendar
     As a user, I want be able to see a calendar showing when a game is available or already booked, so I can choose dates that fit both my and the owner's schedules.
+#### • User Story 3.6 - Cancel a request before confirmation
+    As a user, I want to be able to cancel a pending rental request, so I’m not  forced to commit to a rental I no longer want.
-#### • User Story 3.6 - Payment preview before checkout
+#### • User Story 3.7 - Payment preview before checkout
     As a user, I want to be able to preview the costs of the rental and its special conditions (if any) before confirming, so I know exactly how much I will have to pay.
-#### • User Story 3.7 - Cancel a request before confirmation
-    As a user, I want to be able to cancel a pending rental request, so I’m not  forced to commit to a rental I no longer want.

 ## EPIC 4 — Rental Management System (Core Platform Logic)
 ### Goal: Handle the lifecycle of a rental.